OpenLiberty/space-rover-mission/CONTRIBUTING.md

 ## Questions and concerns

-If you have any questions or concerns about the guides or about Open Liberty, you can visit [Gitter for Open Liberty](https://gitter.im/OpenLiberty/) and post your questions in the relevant rooms.
+If you have any questions or concerns about Space Rover mission project, you can visit [Gitter for Open Liberty Space Rover Mission](https://app.gitter.im/#/room/#openliberty-spacerover:gitter.im) and post your questions in the relevant rooms.
 You can also join the Open Liberty group on [Groups.io](https://groups.io/g/openliberty) to discuss any issues you have.